What parcels need to be declared?

 Parcel from inside the EU customs territory, but from outside the EU fiscal territory, for example from the Åland Islands or Canary Islands

 For example the Åland Islands and the Canary Islands belong to the customs territory of the EU but not to its fiscal territory.
 Parcels from such territories must be declared and VAT must be paid for them.
 However, customs duty is not required.
 Some products such as alcoholic beverages are also subject to excise tax.

 Is the region a part of the EU customs territory or the EU fiscal territory?
 You can check it from the EU customs and fiscal territory chart.

 Have you received a customs clearance request concerning a letter, a card or a parcel containing for example a certificate, passport or some other document?
 Very often, such items are not commercially valuable.
 However, you are required to declare such a parcel, as a value was determined for it upon dispatch.

 You can declare the consignment yourself in the Import Declaration Service for private persons.
-On the start page, select the option of declaring “goods I’ve purchased”.
+On the start page, select the option of declaring “purchased goods”.
 On the “Consignment details” page, enter the value of the parcel.
 Usually the value of a document is very low.
 However, the declared value cannot be 0 euros.
 The lowest possible declared value is 0.01 €.
 If you do not know the value, you should ask the sender.

 Enter any possible transport costs under “transport costs”.